Showing posts with label Critique of Judgment. Show all posts

 Reflecting judgments, on the other hand, are those which locate or find a universal for a given particular.
 Kant assigns such reflecting judgments different roles in his system.
 The fact that there exist such reflecting judgments seems a primary motivation for Kant writing the Critique of Judgment.

-Kant believes reflecting judgments can be associated with empirical science, for such science presupposes one has the requisite ability to classify natural things into genera and species, and this ability demands reflecting judgment.
+Kant believes reflecting judgments can be associated with empirical science, for such science presupposes that one has the requisite ability to classify natural things into genera and species, and this ability demands reflecting judgment.
 Moreover, the construction of systematic explanatory theories demands reflecting judgment.
-Such judgments allow us to form empirical concepts and thus regard nature as empirically lawlike.
+Accordingly, such judgments allow us to form empirical concepts and thus regard nature as empirically lawlike.

 But there are other important uses for reflectierende Urteile: They are used both in aesthetic and teleological judgments.
 Kant believes reflecting judgments are most purely grasped in judgments about the beauty of nature.
 It is because of reflecting judgments that we can have a feeling of intellectual pleasure when encountering a beautiful object.
 Kant makes explicit appeal to the notion of reflecting judgment in his Deduction of Taste, where the principle of taste is identified with the "subjective principle of judgment in general."